TAXIIProject/java-taxii/README.md

 Common targets (see a complete list by running 'gradle tasks'):

     clean             - Deletes the build directory.
-    build       - Builds the project, creates the jar, runs the tests xjc         - Runs the JAXB xjc compiler against the schemas in src/main/xsd, generating java in src/generated/java
+    build             - Builds the project, creates the jar, runs the tests generate          - Runs the JAXB xjc compiler against the schemas in src/main/xsd, generating java in src/generated/java
-    xjc-clean   - Removes the src/generated/java directory
+    cleanGenerate    - Removes the src/generated/java directory
     compileGenerated  - Compiles the generated code